 “We stayed overnight in Mataranka which we heard was a must-see for their natural thermal pool and welcoming swim through clear blue water and aquamarine plants.
 We stayed at Bitter Springs campervan site, a 500m bushwalk to the Springs which is open 24/7.
 The owners had a pet Wallaby that their friend had rescued, that was a cute photo op!”.

 Distance 360km - Driving Time 4 hours

->

-> Tip to drivers- be prepared set air vents to reverse cycle as a lot of control burnings take place in the Park during the dryer months.
+A tip for drivers- be prepared to set air vents to reverse cycle as a lot of control burnings take place in the Park during the dryer months”.

->

-> Kakadu National Park to Darwin
+Kakadu National Park to Darwin

 Distance 305km - Driving Time 3 hours 30